 The NTIA's NOFO requires applicants to submit, with the applications, a certification from a professional engineer that the engineer has reviewed the applicant's network design, diagrams, project costs, build-out timelines and milestones for project implementation, and a capital investment schedule, stating that the proposed network can deliver broadband service that meets the requisite performance requirements to all locations served by the project.
-The Commission may not approve any grant for the deployment or upgrading of network facilities unless it determines that the materials submitted to it demonstrate the applicant's technical capability with respect to the proposed project.
+The Commission may not approve any grant for the deployment or upgrading of network facilities unless it determines that the materials submitted to it demonstrate the applicant's technical capability with respect to the proposed project.269 and documentation of the network design, build-out timelines, business case, and budgets.

-The November Proposal requires applicants to produce a certification by an independent Professional Engineer that maintains all professional licenses from the State of California.
-This certification must state that the engineer has reviewed all necessary elements of the proposed project, including descriptions and documentation of the network design, build-out timelines, business case, and budgets.
 The engineer must certify that the proposed project meets all applicable program requirements and is designed to be successfully completed and capable of meeting all performance commitments and requirements to all locations served by the project within the proposed timeline.
-The applicant will be required to upload documentation of the professional engineer's licenses as well as any written reports, letters, or analysis provided by the engineer regarding the proposed project.
+The applicant will be required to upload documentation of the professional engineer's licenses as well as any written reports, letters, or analysis provided by the engineer regarding the proposed project.270